catalyzeio/stratum-docs/concepts/environments.md

 ---
 title: Environments
 category: concepts
-summary: Learn what Environments are on Compliant Cloud.
+summary: Learn what Environments are on The Platform.
 alias: "compliant-cloud/articles/environment-defining/"
 ---

-**Environments** are the highest-level object that a user can interact with on [Compliant Cloud](https://datica.com/compliant-cloud).
+**Environments** are the highest-level object that a user can interact with on [The Platform](https://datica.com/compliant-cloud).
 An Environment represents your entire hosted application or product - runtimes, databases, caches, queues, tools, and all.

 An Environment consists primarily of a set of [Services](/compliant-cloud/articles/concepts/services).
 At a minimum, an Environment has: